Val-Resh/ReadingServerLogFiles-Java/README.md

 ## What's next?

-Well, next I plan to identify IP address and check how many times they've visited the website.
+Well, next I plan to identify IP address and check how many times they've visited the website.<br>
+This is now available at: https://github.com/Val-Resh/LogAnalyser-Java